 In August 2002, Charter became aware of a grand jury investigation being conducted by the U.S. Attorney's Office for the Eastern District of Missouri into certain of its accounting and reporting practices, focusing on how Charter reported customer numbers, and its reporting of amounts received from digital settop terminal suppliers for advertising.
-The U.S. Attorney's Office has publicly stated that Charter is not currently a target of the investigation.
-Charter has also been advised by the U. S. Attorney's office that no member of its board of directors, including its Chief Executive Officer, is a target of the investigation.
+The U.S. Attorney's Office has publicly stated that Charter is not a target of the investigation.
+Charter has also been advised by the U.S. Attorney's office that no member of its board of directors, including its Chief Executive Officer, is a target of the investigation.
 On July 24, 2003, a federal grand jury charged four former officers of Charter with conspiracy and mail and wire fraud, alleging improper accounting and reporting practices focusing on revenue from digital set-top terminal suppliers and inflated customer account numbers.
-On July 25, 2003 one of the former officers who was indicted entered a guilty plea.
+On July 25, 2003, one of the former officers who was indicted entered a guilty plea.
 Charter is fully cooperating with the investigation.

 On November 4, 2002, Charter received an informal, non-public inquiry from the staff of the SEC.
-The SEC has subsequently issued a formal order of investigation dated January 23, 2003, and subsequent document and testimony subpoenas.
-The investigation and subpoenas generally concern Charter's prior reports with respect to its determination of the number of customers, and various of its accounting policies and practices including its capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
-Charter is fully cooperating with the SEC staff.
+The SEC issued a formal order of investigation dated January 23, 2003, and subsequently served document and testimony subpoenas on Charter and a number of its former employees.
+The investigation and subpoenas generally concerned Charter's prior reports with respect to its determination of the number of customers, and various of its accounting policies and practices including its capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
+On July 27, 2004, the SEC and Charter reached a final agreement to settle the investigation.
+In the Settlement Agreement and Cease and Desist Order, Charter agreed to entry of an administrative order prohibiting any future violations of United States securities laws and requiring certain other remedial internal practices and public disclosures.
+Charter neither admitted nor denied any wrongdoing, and the SEC assessed no fine against Charter.